Parenting When You’re Sick

 You know how he died in his sleep one night, but then, the next morning, his ghost just got up and went to work as usual?

 I’ve come to the conclusion that that’s basically what parenting is.
 Because, some mornings you wake up, and you’re like, “Oh, OK, I’ve died in the night: that’s the only possible explanation for how terrible I feel right now.”
 But then the baby monitor kicks into action, and you’re like, “Well, looks like we’re doing this anyway!”
 And then you get up, and even although you’re LITERALLY DEAD, you still spend the day changing nappies, and reading That’s Not My Elephant, because, hey!
 You’re a parent now!
-And that nappy pail isn’t going to empty itself, is it?
+And that nappy isn’t going to change itself, is it?

 On Thursday morning, I woke up dead.

 Or, at least, that’s what it felt like, anyway.

 My throat was like sandpaper.
 Every muscle in my body ached.
 I was simultaneously freezing cold and oddly sweaty.
 I’d lain awake all night convinced I was about to throw up.
 I had vague memories of stumbling downstairs the previous evening to tell Terry he’d have to call a doctor, because I couldn’t breathe through my nose AT ALL, and my throat felt a bit swollen, so HELP.